 Students have the right to appeal their course grades.
 Please remember that the responsibility to judge student performance and assess student learning rests solely with the instructor.
 Rarely are instructor grades overturned.
 For grades to be overturned, one of the two following criteria must be demonstrated:

-- 1. The instructor failed to follow the grading policies and procedures outline in the course syllabus.
-OR - 2.
-The instructor considered irrelevant or capricious factors in determining course grade.
+The instructor failed to follow the grading policies and procedures outlined in the course syllabus.

+OR

+2. The instructor considered irrelevant or capricious factors in determining the course grade.

-If a student believes that one of these criteria were present, he or she may make a formal appeal to change the grade.
+If a student believes that one of these criteria was present, he or she may make a formal appeal to change the grade.
 The appeal process includes the following steps:

-- The student must begin the appeal process by contacting his or her instructor and completing the Formal Grade Appeal Form located on the Portal.
+- The student must begin the appeal process by contacting the instructor and completing the Formal Grade Appeal Form located on the Portal.
 Understanding that students may be out of town at the time grades are posted, students may begin the appeal process via phone or email.
-The student has the right to review all of his or her assignment grades, as well as any other factors that were considered by the instructor in determining the course grade. - If the student is not satisfied after meeting with his or her instructor, he or she may appeal to the appropriate Division Chair or Program Director, for students in one of the College's specialty programs.
-The student should be prepared to demonstrate why a grade change is warranted, including documentation that the grade was reached in error or that irrelevant factors were considered. - 3.
-If the student is not satisfied after meeting with the appropriate Division Chair or Program Director, he or she may appeal to the Academic Dean.
+The student has the right to review all their assignment grades as well as any other factors that were considered by the instructor in determining the course grade. - 2.
+If the student is not satisfied after meeting with their instructor, they may appeal to the appropriate division chair or program director.
+The student should be prepared to demonstrate why a grade change is warranted, including documentation that the grade was reached in error or that irrelevant factors were considered.

+- 3. If the student is not satisfied after meeting with the appropriate division chair or program director, they may appeal to the supervisor of the division chair or program director, i.e., the dean of curriculum and faculty affairs.
 The student should again be prepared to demonstrate why a grade change is warranted, including documentation that the grade was reached in error or that irrelevant factors were considered. - 4.
-If the student remains unsatisfied, the final step of the appeal process is to meet with the Provost.
-The Provost will consider the student's case and will render a decision.
-All grading decisions made by the Provost are final.
+If the student remains unsatisfied, the final step of the appeal process is to meet with the College Provost, who will consider the student's case and render a decision.
+All grading decisions made by the College Provost are final.

 Please note that grades must be appealed in a timely fashion.
 Grades must be appealed before the end of the first week of the subsequent semester.
-(All Fall grades must be appealed one week into the following Spring semester; Spring grades must be appealed one week into the following Fall semester.)
-If you are unsure on the appropriate person to contact at any level, you may email the Academic Affairs Administrative Assistant at walshl@lackawanna.edu for clarification.
+All fall grades must be appealed one (1) week into the following spring semester; spring grades must be appealed one (1) week into the following fall semester.
+If the student needs further assistance in determining how to contact the required faculty/staff member, please contact Lori Walsh.